epfl-ada/ada-2025-project-zlayjiya/docs/index.md

         By 2019, this number had exploded to <strong>99 distinct communities</strong>.
 This fragmentation was driven by two major cosmic events visible on the timeline: the <strong>Gaming explosion</strong> (starting around 2012) and the <strong>Indian expansion</strong> (triggered by Jio in 2016).
     </p>
     <p>
         <strong>The Implication:</strong> This is not an accidental fracture, but a necessary adaptation to abundance.
 As the platform flooded with content, the "shared experience" became impossible to maintain.
 To survive the cognitive load, audiences naturally segregated into <strong>cognitive silos</strong>.
-Viewers retreated into hyper-specific clusters — from K-Pop to Minecraft — turning shared interests into hermetic worlds that rarely interact.
+Viewers retreated into hyper-specific clusters—from K-Pop to Minecraft—turning shared interests into hermetic worlds that rarely interact.
     </p>

     <iframe src="./fragmentation.html" width="100%" height="500px" style="border:none; display: block; margin: 20px auto; background:#000000;" scrolling="no" frameborder="0"></iframe>